MicrosoftDocs/azure-docs/articles/machine-learning/tutorial-create-secure-workspace-vnet.md

     az extension add -n ml
     ```

 1. To update the workspace to use the compute cluster to build Docker images.
 Replace `docs-ml-rg` with your resource group.
 Replace `docs-ml-ws` with your workspace.
-Replace `cpu-cluster` with the compute cluster to use:
+Replace `cpu-cluster` with the compute cluster name:

     ```azurecli-interactive
     az ml workspace update \